Whiplash (2014 film): Music

 The soundtrack album was released on October 7, 2014, via the Varèse Sarabande label.
-The soundtrack consists of 24 tracks divided in three different parts: original jazz pieces written for the film, original underscore parts written for the film, and classic jazz standards written by Stan Getz, Duke Ellington, and other musicians.
+The soundtrack consists of 24 tracks divided into jazz pieces and underscore parts written for the film and classic jazz standards written by Stan Getz, Duke Ellington, and other musicians.
 The actual drummer was Bernie Dresel.

-On March 27, 2020, an expanded deluxe edition was released on double CD and 2-LP gatefold sleeve vinyl with new cover art, and featured original music by Justin Hurwitz, plus bonus track and remixes by Timo Garcia, Opiuo, Murray A. Lightburn, and more.
+On March 27, 2020, an expanded deluxe edition was released on double CD and 2-LP gatefold sleeve vinyl with new cover art, featuring a bonus track, "Fletcher's Song", and a "Caravan" remix by Timo Garcia.

 Reception

 Box office

-In North America, the film opened in a limited release on October 10, 2014, in six theaters, grossing $135,388 ($22,565 per theater) and finishing 34th at the box office.
+In North America, Whiplash opened in a limited release on October 10, 2014, in six theaters, grossing $135,388 ($22,565 per theater) and finishing 34th at the box office.
 It expanded to 88 locations, then 419 locations.
 After three months on release, it had earned $7 million, and finally expanded nationwide to 1000 locations to capitalize on receiving five Academy Awards nominations.
 As of October 3, 2024, Whiplash grossed $14 million in the U.S. and Canada and $36.3 million in other territories, for a worldwide total of $50.4 million against a budget of $3.3 million.